th7mo/notes/redesign-website.md

 ---
-title: "Rustify Website"
+title: "Redesign Website"
-description: "Rewriting th7mo.com in Rust"
+description: "Rethink how I want to store my digital life"
 isPublic: true
 dateCreated: "19-10-2024"
 dateLastModified: "22-10-2024"
 ---

-The Rust program needs to be a wiki engine.
+The program needs to be a wiki engine.
 This note explains how the engine is going to work and which requirements it has.

 ## Why